 In addition to the well-known standard repertoire of American food, considerable regional variation reflects the cultural heritage and seasonal harvest of individual areas.

 In the southwestern states and California, dishes are Mexican- and cowboy-influenced.
 In Washington State, the bounty includes fresh salmon and other Pacific seafood.
 In Montana, game, freshly caught fish, and steaks predominate.
 And in New England, seasonal produce and local specialties such as cheese and maple syrup are ubiquitous, and delectable Maine lobster and seafood are a highlight.

 Country Walkers visits a range of U.S. destinations, spanning the continent from Maine to Washington State.
 Tour dates coincide with the ideal weather and conditions for an active vacation.

 Fall in New England means stunning foliage, warm days, and crisp nights.
-Spring and fall in the desert climates of California’s Death Valley, Colorado, and Utah start off with chilly mornings that turn into dry and sunny days.
+Spring and fall in the desert climates of California’s Death Valley, Montana, and Utah start off with chilly mornings that turn into dry and sunny days.
 Summer in Washington State, Montana, and California can offer sunny days and cooler nights—with local variation and seasonal precipitation in all regions.

 For up-to-date exchange rates for the U.S. dollar with other currencies, see oanda.com.

 Contact your bank or your credit-card company for details on fees and card use when travelling, and to inform them of your travel destination and dates so they do not freeze your accounts when they see charges appear from out of town.